 HR apps usually need at least a bit of interactivity to improve usability and user experience.
 In this case, lightweight JS tools such as Vue or React are excellent.
 Both have plenty of libraries to choose from, with a broad variety of UI features, which will help make the application user-friendly, interactive, and highly usable.

 Another benefit of using solutions such as React Native is the ability to share even 80% of the whole codebase ( across the mobile and Web versions of the app), which decreases software development time and costs.
-That’s the technology we used for Guild - a cross-platform Web app for sharing knowledge among certain groups of professionals.
+That’s the technology we used for Guild - an award-winning cross-platform Web app for sharing knowledge among certain groups of professionals.

 With interactive elements sprinkled only here and there, Phoenix HTML with partials in React or Vue will also do fine.
 In such a setup, you don’t have to build the frontend and the backend separately, thus there’s no need for state management and the development time is faster.
 Also, as the project grows, you can always add more interactivity.